naidezhujimo/LoRA-DoRA-PyTorch-Efficient-Fine-Tuning-with-Low-Rank-Adaptation/README.md

 # MNIST Classification with LoRA, DoRA, and QLoRA

 This repository contains a PyTorch implementation of a Convolutional Neural Network (CNN) for classifying the MNIST dataset.
-The project explores different fine-tuning methods, including LoRA (Low-Rank Adaptation), DoRA (Directional Low-Rank Adaptation), and QLoRA (Quantized Low-Rank Adaptation), to improve model performance and efficiency.
+The project explores different fine-tuning techniques, including LoRA (Low-Rank Adaptation), DoRA (Dynamic Low-Rank Adaptation), and QLoRA (Quantized Low-Rank Adaptation), to improve model performance and efficiency.

 ## Table of Contents